Isaac Getz

 Isaac Getz is an author, conference speaker, and currently holds the post of Professor at ESCP Business School.
 He specializes in the areas of organizational behavior, leadership and organizational transformation and has been instrumental for the corporate liberation movement involving hundreds of companies and institutions.

 Biography

 In 2009, he co-published the book Freedom, Inc. with Brian M. Carney, which introduced the concept of “freedom-based company” or “liberated company”.
 Based on the field study of several dozen companies, such as W. L. Gore, USAA, Harley Davidson, Sun Hydraulics, Richards Group, IDEO, Chaparral Steel, FAVI, and SOL, it described the role of corporate—liberating—leaders to build organizational environment based on freedom and responsibility.
 The revised and expanded edition has been published in 2016.
-Book’s editions have also appeared in Sweden, Hungary, Czech Republic, France, Netherlands, India, Israel, China, Romania, Italy, Spain, and South Korea and is forthcoming in Japan.
+Book’s editions have also appeared in Sweden, Hungary, Czech Republic, France, Netherlands, India, Israel, China, Romania, Italy, Spain, South Korea, and Japan.
 In France, it has won the Best Business Strategy Book award in 2013.

 In 2019, he co-published the book L'entreprise altruiste with Laurent Marbacher, which introduced the concept of the “altruistic enterprise”.

+In November 2025, he co-published with Laurent Marbacher The Caring Company: How to Shift Business and the Economy for Good (Wiley).
+Grounded in a multi-year study spanning several sectors and three continents, the book combines insights from history, economics, psychology and philosophy with contemporary cases.
+These companies are neither social enterprises nor nonprofit organizations, but genuine players in the market economy, some of which are large, publicly traded multinationals.
+Thinkers50 shortlisted this book for its Breakthrough Idea Award.